 It’s been a while since Rakusen’s discontinued their fruit flapjacks, but I still miss them.

-Unfortunately, while people like me might have loved them, they apparently didn’t sell as well as chocolate digestives and oaty biscuits.
+Unfortunately, while some people loved them, they apparently didn’t sell as well as chocolate digestives and oaty biscuits.
 So I was left with only one course of action.
 To get into the kitchen and make fruit flapjacks myself.

 Desperate times call for desperate measures…

-I analysed the ingredients of the Rakusen’s flapjacks, and compared dozens of flapjack recipes, to work out what should go into mine to replicate the Rakusen’s ones as closely as possible.
+I analysed the ingredients of the Rakusen’s flapjacks, and compared dozens of flapjack recipes. to work out how to replicate the Rakusen’s ones as closely as possible.
 I used the nutritional information on the packet to gauge how much fat/sugar/fruit/etc to include.
 And eventually, having done my research, I put on my apron and got busy.

 My preparations paid off.
 These lovely homemade fruit flapjacks are moist, chewy and dense, studded with delicious dried fruits.
 They have a wonderful rich sweet flavour from the syrup and coconut – I’m not sure I would have noticed the coconut in the originals if I hadn’t read the ingredients list, but the subtle flavour definitely helps to make these super-yummy.
 Thanks for the inspiration Rakusen’s!